 Eichhorn, Jan.
 2012.
-Context matters: The effect of national-level factors on the relationship between socio-demographic characteristics of individuals on their life-satisfaction.
+Context matters: The effect of national-level factors on the relationship between socio-demographic characteristics of individuals and their life-satisfaction.
 World Values Research 5(2): 27-48.

 I have engaged in a wide range of dissemination activities to enhance the reach of our work.
 This has involved developing and running a variety of training courses, often through the Applied Quantitative Methods Network (AQMeN).
-In addition, I have commented on issues relating to political participation and wellbeing for several UK and international media outlets, including, for example, the Guardian, the Independent, the BBC (through programmes such as Newsnight, Scotland 2014 and Sunday Politics Scotland as well as several radio shows and documentaries) and Skynews, Germany's ZDF (Heute Journal, Heute in Europa, ZDF Spezial), Frankfurter Allgemeine Zeitung, Tagesschau.de and Deutschlandfunk, Switzerland's Neue Zürcher Zeitung and SRF, as well as outlets such as CNN International, Washington Post or the Globe and Mail.
-In addition to giving talks at many public events I have also provided briefings/evidence for parts of different politicial bodies, including the Scottish and UK parliaments, the German Ministry of Education and the Scottish and UK governments.
+In addition, I have commented on issues relating to political participation and wellbeing for several UK and international media outlets, including, for example, the Guardian, the Independent, the BBC (through programmes such as Newsnight, Scotland 2014 and Sunday Politics Scotland as well as several radio shows and documentaries) and Skynews, Germany's ZDF (Heute Journal, Heute in Europa, ZDF Spezial), Frankfurter Allgemeine Zeitung, Tagesschau.de and Deutschlandfunk, France's Le Monde and France 24, Switzerland's Neue Zürcher Zeitung and SRF, as well as outlets such as CNN, Washington Post or the Globe and Mail.
+In addition to giving talks at many public events for a variety of organisations, I have also provided briefings/evidence for parts of different politicial bodies, including the Scottish and UK parliaments, the German government and the Scottish and UK governments.